Murtoa: Lake Marma

-Murtoa's Lake Marma, situated in the center of town, has always been a haven for wildlife and one of the most attractive lakes in the Wimmera.
+Murtoa's Lake Marma, situated in the centre of town, has always been a haven for wildlife and one of the most attractive lakes in the Wimmera.
 It is currently being improved with restored surrounds.
 The main feature is the impressive 1890s avenues of sugar gum trees around most of the lake.
 There is a playground, BBQs, Rotunda and large lawned areas adjacent.

 Rabl park immediately to the North of Lake Marma is a series of waterways and ponds with attractive treed surrounds.
 It also incorporates a Skate Park, playground, 1896 Railway's walking bridge, BBQ and large grassed areas.

 Both Lakes are great fishing and recreational areas, with abundant birdlife and pleasant formed walking tracks surrounding both.

-The Lake Marma precinct also includes a quality swimming pool, well shaded both naturally and by shade.
+The Lake Marma precinct also includes a well shaded swimming pool.

-The Murtoa Stick Shed
+Murtoa Stick Shed

-Murtoa is the site of the largest rustically-built structure in the world, the Murtoa No. 1 Grain Store, known locally as the "Stick Shed".
-Because wheat could not be exported during the Second World War, a "temporary" grain shed, 270m long and 60m wide, was built in late 1941 and early 1942, using 560 un-milled mountain tree trunks.
+Murtoa is the site of the largest rustically-built structure in the world, the Murtoa Stick Shed.
+Because wheat could not be exported during World War II, a temporary grain shed, 270m long and 60m wide, was built in late 1941 and early 1942, using 560 un-milled mountain tree trunks.
 These "sticks", braced with iron tie rods, are set in a concrete floor and support a hipped corrugated iron roof.
 The impressive cathedral-like structure was last used to hold wheat in 1989–90.

 The Murtoa Stick Shed was heritage listed in 1990, and in October 2008 the Victorian government allocated funds to restore the structure.
 The Murtoa Stick Shed has become a significant tourist attraction and is open Tuesday to Saturday from 10 to 12.30, and from 10 until 2pm Sunday.
 Allow plenty of time to enjoy this unique building.

-The Murtoa No. 1 Grain Store was added to the Australian National Heritage List in October 2014.
+The Murtoa Stick Shed was added to the Australian National Heritage List in October 2014.